Project Description

 - elephants 1

-After our warm up work, as mentioned, we moved into group work.
+After our warm up work we moved into group work.
 I asked them to pair up and have a discussion around what the public doesn’t know about living with a disability in contemporary Ireland.
 Nice and light topic!

 The group partnered up and got talking and writing.
 The group also kindly allowed me to record the conversation we had, which helped me a lot, as it was a powerful discussion.
 I was able to transcript the recording afterwords and this has been the beginning of my thinking on how we might construct an installation type art work to culminate the residency.